trevthedev777/JavaScript-As-I-Learnt-It/06_More_About_Functions/README.md

 The parameter of `a` is never accessed.

-With `Rest Parameters` we can only use them once in every function, we can not use multiple ones or else we will get an error, keeping in mind that the rest parameter allows us to call the function with our argumenbts and without having to call them in an `array`
+With `Rest Parameters` we can only use them once in every function, we can not use multiple ones or else we will get an error, keeping in mind that the rest parameter allows us to call the function with our arguments and without having to call them in an `array`

 ```
 const sumUp = (...numbers) => {